-is a 1966 comedy action film directed by Joseph Losey.
+Modesty Blaise is a 1966 comedy action/Spy Fiction film directed by Joseph Losey.
 It is loosely based on the Modesty Blaise comic strip created and written by Peter O'Donnell, and stars Monica Vitti as Modesty Blaise, Terence Stamp as Willie Garvin, and Dirk Bogarde as the villain, Gabriel.

 O'Donnell wrote the scenario for the movie, but the screenplay went through multiple rewrites and the end result differs significantly from the original.
-Changes range from the relatively trivial, such as hair colour, to a change that horrified the comic strip's fanbase: the coldly competent Modesty is depicted as a bubbly (though still strangely competent) airhead, and Platonic Life-Partners Modesty and Willie fall in love and decide to get married.
+Changes range from the relatively trivial, such as hair colour, to ones that horrified the comic strip's fanbase: the coldly competent Modesty is depicted as a bubbly (though still strangely competent) airhead, and Platonic Life-Partners Modesty and Willie fall in love and decide to get married.

 O'Donnell wrote a novel based on his version of the screenplay, which (unlike the film) was successful and led to many sequels.

 This film provides examples of: